 Fact is, pain with FM can make us more visible.
 But when it does it just garners attention.
 This sort of What is That About?
 Attention.
 Because they see no injury.
 They can’t tell what is wrong.
 They just look at you funny.
 Or think you are moving slow on purpose to get in their way or slow traffic.

 We, on the other hand, are stuck.
 Literally stuck wherever we happen to be.
 With the sole purpose in our minds of a) find a place to stop and rest b) get home as soon as humanly possible.
 We know we will make it there by inches if we must but it will be painful.
 And we will ignore the looks.
 And focus on every single step.
 Step by step, towards that goal.

 Stare all you want.
-Our mind is on the finish like or at least a bench somewhere where we can rest the pain a bit.
-I am pretty single minded when in that much pain.
+Our mind is on the finish line or at least a bench somewhere where we can rest the pain a bit.
+I am pretty single-minded when in that much pain.
 Just get to the car.
 Just get to the house.
 Just get to that bench.
 But I notice the looks.
 Hard to miss.